Matcote/m3-6-node--promises/__lecture/lecture-2-promises.md

 ## Promises: a solution to callback problems

 - Promises have as their goal to make it easier to write asynchronous code
-- They are simply a clever code device to straighten up callback-based code
+- They are a clever code device to straighten up callback-based code

 ---

 ## Promises

-- In order to receive the value from a promise, we have to call its `then` method, and pass a callback function to `then`.
+- In order to receive the value from a promise, we have to call its `.then()` method, and pass it a callback function.
-- The `then` method makes the distinction between two callbacks: `successCallback` to which it passes a value in case of success, and `errorCallback` to which it passes an `Error` object.
+- `.then()` method makes the distinction between two callbacks:
+  - `successCallback` to which it passes a value in case of success
+  - `errorCallback` to which it passes an `Error` object.

 ---